coliper/ibean/README.md

 *IBean* has dependencies to following frameworks:
 * [Apache Commons Lang][_CommonsLang3Maven], version 3.0 or higher
 * [Google Guava][_GuavaMaven], version 21 or higher

-If not present these dependencies are automatically loaded.
+If not already present in your project these dependencies are automatically loaded.

-If you want to use JSON convertion via *Gson* or *Jackson* you need to have
+If you want to use JSON convertion of *IBean* beans via *Gson* or *Jackson* you need to have
 [Gson][_GsonMaven], version 2.4 or higher, respectively
 [Jackson Core][_JacksonCoreMaven] and